kamalkhadka/foodie-hub/README.md

 Some of the pages and functionality need to be secured for the type of user (anonymous / registered user)

 **Functionality:**

-		Anonymous user:
+ >Anonymous user can
-            - Should be able to search for recipes
+ >- Search for recipes
-            - Should be able to filter recipe based on diet preference
+ >- Filter recipe based on diet preference
-            - Should be able to filter recipe by time
+ >- Filter recipe by preparation time

-		Registered user can
+>Registered user can
-            - Favorite a recipe
+> - Favorite a recipe
-            - Add a recipe
+> - Add a recipe
-            - Create grocery list
+> - Create grocery list
-            - Review a recipe
+> - Review a recipe

 **Flow:**